jamescasbon/notebook.js/README.md

 npm packages: coffeecup, stylus and coffee-script

+You can install these with `npm install .`

-you need to fetch ace with git submodule init && git submodule update
+You need to fetch ace with git submodule init && git submodule update

 Compilation
 -----------